fperone/TP_Programmation_systeme/README.md

 enseash % hostname -i
 enseash % fortune -s osfortune
 Important implementation choices:
-- No use of strtok()
-- Manual parsing of the command line
+- Use of strtok() to tokenize the command line
-- Arguments split by spaces
+- Arguments are separated using spaces as delimiters
-- Use of strnlen() and direct buffer manipulation
+- Construction of the argv[] array dynamically from parsed tokens
+- Proper NULL termination of argv[] before calling execvp()
+- Full compatibility with previously implemented features (fork, exec, timing, prompt)

+This implementation allows the shell to execute any external command with an arbitrary number of arguments.

 # Question7.c

-Finally, the shell supports basic I/O redirections:
+Finally, the shell was extended to support basic input and output redirections.
 Examples:
 enseash % ls > filelist.txt
 enseash % wc -l < filelist.txt
 Implementation details:
+- Parsing of the command line using strtok()
-- Detection of < and > during parsing
+- Detection of redirection operators < and > during token parsing
+- Identification of the input and output filenames following the redirection symbols
+- Removal of redirection tokens from the argv[] array
-- Use of open() to open files
+- Use of open() to open files:
+- O_RDONLY for input redirection
+- O_WRONLY | O_CREAT | O_TRUNC for output redirection
 - Use of dup2() to redirect:
-- STDIN_FILENO
+- STDIN_FILENO for <
-- STDOUT_FILENO
+- STDOUT_FILENO for >
-- Removal of redirection tokens from argv
+- Redirections are applied only in the child process, before calling execvp()

-Only simple redirections are supported (no pipes).
+Only simple redirections are supported; pipes and advanced redirection combinations are intentionally not handled.